uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 [summary]: #summary

-Secure connection to Prometheus server and exporters.
+Add optional support for TLS encrypted and authenticated connection to Prometheus server and exporters.

 # Motivation